at*mineer

 *****************************************************************************/

-User defined top/bottom separators and line headers
+User defined top/bottom separators, no line prefixes

 #if false